Nuitka/Nuitka/README.rst

 - Python: Version 2.6, 2.7 or 3.2, 3.3, 3.4, 3.5, 3.6 (yes, but read below)

-  .. admonition:: Python3, yes but Python2 *compile time* dependency
+  .. admonition:: Python3, but 3.2, 3.3, and 3.4 need other Python versions as
+     a *compile time* dependency

+     Nuitka itself is fully compatible with all mentions version, Scons is not.

-     For Python3 you *need* a Python2, but only during the compile time only, and that is for Scons (which orchestrates the C compilation), and is not yet ported.
-So for Python 3.x, there is currently a requirement to also have a Python 2.x installed in order to compile, not to run a binary.
+     For these versions, you *need* a Python2 or Python3.5 installed as well, but only during the compile time only.
+That is for use with Scons (which orchestrates the C compilation), which does not support the same Python versions as Nuitka.

-     Nuitka itself is fully Python3 compatible except for Scons.

   .. admonition:: Moving to other machines